RadicalPet/VPA2/README.md

 		http://www-cs-students.stanford.edu/~tjw/jsbn/

-for their comprehesive demo and straightforward JavaScript cryptolibraries, stackoverflow for providing the skeleton code for almost everything and Windows for not being even buggier and awkward than it is.
+for their comprehesive demo and straightforward JavaScript cryptolibraries, stackoverflow for providing tons of skeleton code and answers and Windows for not being even buggier and awkward than it is.

 ## License